boutproject/BOUT-dev/manual/sphinx/user_docs/time_integration.rst

 ODE integration
 ---------------

-The Solver class can be used to solve systems of ODEs inside a physics
+The `Solver` class can be used to solve systems of ODEs inside a physics
 model: Multiple Solver objects can exist besides the main one used for time integration.
 Example code is in ``examples/test-integrate``.

-To use this feature, systems of ODEs must be represented by a class derived from :cpp:class:`PhysicsModel` (see :ref:`sec-newapi`).
+To use this feature, systems of ODEs must be represented by a class derived from :cpp:class:`PhysicsModel`.

 ::